jodaf/quilvyn-pathfinder/README.md

-## Pathfinder plugin for Quilvyn RPG character sheet generator
+## Pathfinder plugin for the Quilvyn RPG character sheet generator

-The quilvyn-pathfinder package bundles modules that extend Quilvyn to work with the Pathfinder RPG, applying the rules of the
+The quilvyn-pathfinder package bundles modules that extend Quilvyn to work with the First Edition Pathfinder RPG, applying the rules of the
-<a href="http://paizo.com/pathfinderRPG/prd/">Pathfinder Reference Document</a>.
+<a href="http://legacy.aonprd.com/">Pathfinder 1E Reference Document</a>.

 ### Requirements